nasahapps/AwkwardRatings-Android/README.md

 This has each new item slide in from the bottom, scale in, and fade in as the user scrolls through the list.

 Pre-Lollipop, the animations in MovieFragment are short and simple (see the animation functions at the bottom of MainFragment.class).
 The three middle buttons "pop" in with a ScaleAnimation, the text fades in with an AlphaAnimation, the line "draws" itself across the page with a ScaleAnimation (scaling the X value from 0 to it's original value), and the poster fades and slides down into place with an AnimationSet containing both an AlphaAnimation and a TranslateAnimation.

+Post-Lollipop, there are also transition animations.
+The transition from MainActivity to MovieActivity uses the built-in Explode transition

+    getWindow().setExitTransition(new Explode());

+Also, the transition from MovieActivity to PosterActivity uses a shared element transition on the poster image

+    getWindow().setSharedElementExitTransition(new ChangeImageTransform());

+For more info, refer to the [Material Design Custom Animations](http://developer.android.com/training/material/animations.html) docs on the Android dev website.

 <h4>NetworkHelper.class</h4>